 You will start by making line drawings from a simple still life, concentrating on shape and form.
 Explore composition through line using pencil and graphite and make tonal studies in charcoal.

 We will look at the work of British Modernist William Scott, and his still life subjects (pears, eggs, frying pans).
 Develop composition with limited palette of acrylic paint on board.

 We will consider the works of Ben Nicholson.
 Draw and make tonal studies of interior still life.
 Create oil grounds inspired by the landscape and environment of St Ives.

-Create textured surfaces and coloured grounds with Marion Taylor.
+Create textured surfaces and coloured grounds.
 Combine interior studies and landscape using oil paint on boards.

 What to Bring